segmentio/segment-docs/src/connections/sources/visual-tagger.md

   ![Test Your Event](images/vt-docs-6.gif)

-If you’re having trouble validating your events, check out our Troubleshooting tips.
+If you’re having trouble validating your events, check out our [Troubleshooting Tips](#troubleshooting-your-events).

 ### Step 4: Publish Your Event(s)